arangodb/docs/3.10/indexing-geo.md

 to the format described in
 [RFC 7946 Position](https://tools.ietf.org/html/rfc7946#section-3.1.1){:target="_blank"}.

-All documents, which do not have the attribute path or have a non-conforming value in it, are excluded from the index.
+All documents, that do not have the attribute path or have a non-conforming value in it, are excluded from the index.

 A geo index is implicitly sparse, and there is no way to control its